Chiapas: Economic liberalization and the EZLN

 The Zapatista movement has had some successes.
 The agricultural sector of the economy now favors ejidos and other commonly-owned land.
 There have been some other gains economically as well.
 In the last decades of the 20th century, Chiapas's traditional agricultural economy has diversified somewhat with the construction of more roads and better infrastructure by the federal and state governments.
 Tourism has become important in some areas of the state, especially in San Cristóbal de las Casas and Palenque.
 Its economy is important to Mexico as a whole as well, producing coffee, corn, cacao, tobacco, sugar, fruit, vegetables and honey for export.
 It is also a key state for the nation's petrochemical and hydroelectric industries.
 A significant percentage of PEMEX's drilling and refining takes place in Chiapas and Tabasco, and Chiapas produces fifty-five percent of Mexico's hydroelectric energy.

 However, Chiapas remains one of the poorest states in Mexico.
 Ninety-four of its 111 municipalities have a large percentage of the population living in poverty.
 In areas such as Ocosingo, Altamirano and Las Margaritas, the towns where the Zapatistas first came into prominence in 1994, 48% of the adults were illiterate.
 Chiapas is still considered isolated and distant from the rest of Mexico, both culturally and geographically.
 It has significantly underdeveloped infrastructure compared to the rest of the country, and its significant indigenous population with isolationist tendencies keep the state distinct culturally.
 Cultural stratification, neglect and lack of investment by the Mexican federal government has exacerbated this problem.

+Dissolution of the Rebel Zapatista Autonomous Municipalities

+In early November 2023, a treaty was signed by rebel Subcomandante Moises and EZLN that announced the dissolution of the Rebel Zapatista Autonomous Municipalities due to the cartel violence generated by Sinaloa Cartel and Jalisco New Generation Cartel and violent border clashes in Guatemala due to the increasing violence growing on the border.
+Caracoles (Zapatista community centres) will remain open to locals but closed to outsiders, and the previous MAREZ (Rebel Zapatista Autonomous Municipalities) system will be reorganized into a new autonomous system.

 Geography

 Political geography

-Chiapas is located in the south east of Mexico, bordering the states of Tabasco, Veracruz and Oaxaca with the Pacific Ocean to the south and Guatemala to the east.
+Chiapas is located in Southeastern Mexico, bordering the states of Tabasco, Veracruz and Oaxaca with the Pacific Ocean to the south and Guatemala to the east.
 It has a territory of 74,415 km2, the eighth largest state in Mexico.
 The state consists of 118 municipalities organized into nine political regions called Center, Altos, Fronteriza, Frailesca, Norte, Selva, Sierra, Soconusco and Istmo-Costa.
 There are 18 cities, twelve towns (villas) and 111 pueblos (villages).
 Major cities include Tuxtla Gutiérrez, San Cristóbal de las Casas, Tapachula, Palenque, Comitán, and Chiapa de Corzo.